Kristina01111000/brandingclassnotes/README.md

 - Nelson Web Development -> maybe? -> NWD
 - Nelson Web Dev -> will non developers understand it -> NWD

+Don't want it to sound old, but want it to be easy to remember

 how much do initials of name count? is having my name in it a bad thing